apache/parquet-format/Encryption.md

 written at the beginning of the file (offset 0).
 Parquet readers start file parsing by reading and checking the magic string.
-Therefore, the encrypted footer mode uses a new magic string ("PARE") in order to instruct readers to look for a file crypto metadata at the end of the file - and also to immediately inform legacy readers (expecting ‘PAR1’ bytes) that they can’t parse this file.
+Therefore, the encrypted footer mode uses a new magic string ("PARE") in order to instruct readers to look for a file crypto metadata before the footer - and also to immediately inform legacy readers (expecting ‘PAR1’ bytes) that they can’t parse this file.

 ```c